Ottoman Empire

-The Ottoman Empire (Note: دولت علیهٔ عثمانیه; Osmanlı İmparatorluğu or Osmanlı Devleti; Empire ottoman) (/ˈɒtəmən/), also called the Turkish Empire, (Note: The Ottoman dynasty also held the title "caliph" from the Ottoman victory over the Mamluk Sultanate in Ridaniya (1517) to the abolition of the Caliphate (1924) by the Grand National Assembly of Turkey.) controlled much of Southeast Europe, West Asia, and North Africa from the 14th to early 20th centuries; it also controlled parts of southeastern Central Europe between the early 16th and early 18th centuries.
+The Ottoman Empire, (Note: /ˈɒtəmən/; دولت عليه عثمانیه; Osmanlı İmparatorluğu or Osmanlı Devleti; Empire ottoman) also known historically as Turkey (Note: The Ottoman dynasty also held the title "caliph" from the Ottoman victory over the Mamluk Sultanate in Ridaniya (1517) to the abolition of the Caliphate (1924) by the Grand National Assembly of Turkey.) or the Turkish Empire, was a state that spanned much of Southeastern Europe, West Asia, and North Africa from the 14th century to the early 20th century, centred in modern-day Turkey.
+It also controlled parts of southeastern Central Europe between the early 16th and early 18th centuries.

 The empire emerged from a beylik, or principality, founded in northwestern Anatolia in c.
 1299 by the Turkoman tribal leader Osman I. His successors conquered much of Anatolia and expanded into the Balkans by the mid-14th century, transforming their petty kingdom into a transcontinental empire.
 The Ottomans ended the Byzantine Empire with the conquest of Constantinople in 1453 by Mehmed II.
+Further conquests by Selim I led the Sultans to adopt the title of caliph.
 With its capital at Constantinople and control over a significant portion of the Mediterranean Basin, the Ottoman Empire was at the centre of interactions between the Middle East and Europe for six centuries.
-Ruling over so many peoples, the empire granted varying levels of autonomy to its many confessional communities, or millets, to manage their own affairs per Islamic law.
-During the reigns of Selim I and Suleiman the Magnificent in the 16th century, the Ottoman Empire became a global power.
+Ruling over diverse peoples, the empire granted varying levels of autonomy to its many confessional communities, or millets, to manage their own affairs per Islamic law.
+During the reign of Suleiman the Magnificent in the 16th century, the Ottoman Empire became a global power.